Shop our award winning sauces & rubs

 Now, I’m partially biased, but after testing many versions of this recipe, I feel like this one makes the best smoked tenderloin ever.
 To begin, rub the beef tenderloin roast with garlic, salt, pepper, and fresh thyme for a bright and punchy flavor.
 Next up, cook the beef low and slow on a wood-fired grill to add just a subtle hint of smoke.
 I prefer to use oak wood; it pairs beautifully with beef.
 Finally, sear the smoked beef tenderloin roast over high direct heat to lock in the juices and flavor and add a beautiful exterior crust.

 I could stop right there, and I would still feel confident that this is the best beef tenderloin recipe that ever was.
 But I didn’t stop there.
-Oh no!
-I created the perfect topping for a beef tenderloin fit for royalty.
+Oh no, I created the perfect topping for a beef tenderloin fit for royalty.
 That’s right, we top this beef tenderloin with a white wine mushroom gravy to give this beef that final pizzazz.
 Rich and indulgent, but light enough to not overwhelm the meat itself.
 It adds just the right amount of fattiness to an otherwise lean piece of meat.

 How to Smoke a Beef Tenderloin

 Beef tenderloin is one of the most lean cuts of meat on a cow, which means it has a tendency to dry out rather quickly and become chalky.
 To prevent that from happening, we will be using our smoker for the reverse sear method.
 This allows the internal temperature of the meat to rise slowly during a low temperature smoke session and cook evenly from edge to edge.
 Then we let the meat rest and finish the cooking process with a direct heat, high temperature sear to lock in the juices and add flavor.
-I go into more detail about perfecting the reverse sear method in THIS POST.
-You can use the same method on nearly any thick cut of meat and it works beautifully!
+I go into more detail about perfecting the reverse sear method in this recipe.
+You can use the same method on nearly any thick cut of meat and it works beautifully.

-Temperature for Beef Tenderloin
+Temperature for Beef

 When cooking beef tenderloin, it’s important to cook to temperature and not to time.
 I like cooking my meat to medium rare, but you should always cook your meat to your desired doneness.